-This, to understand how an AAI-expert perceives his world, generates internal models, and how he is communicating with others, this is the subject a philosophical grounding.
+This, to understand how an AAI-expert perceives his world, generates internal models, and how he is communicating with others, this is the subject for a philosophical grounding of the following AAI analysis theory.

-Actor-Actor Interaction Analysis
+2 Actor-Actor Interaction Analysis

 In the following text we describe the actor-actor interaction analysis - short: AAI analysis - by following the schema 1.1 from the introduction.
+On account of the inherent complexity of some of these themes we dedicate for these complex topics complete chapters.